tlswg/tls13-spec/draft-ietf-tls-tls13.md

 type
 : The type field is identical to TLSPlaintext.type.

-version
+record_version
-: The version field is identical to TLSPlaintext.version.
+: The record_version field is identical to TLSPlaintext.record_version.

 length
 : The length (in bytes) of the following TLSCiphertext.fragment.